KingSora/OverlayScrollbars/README.md

 You can use this [Browser Example](https://github.com/KingSora/OverlayScrollbars/tree/master/examples/browser) as an reference / starting point.

 The examples in this documentation will use the `import` syntax instead of the `OverlayScrollbarsGlobal` object.
-Both versions are equivalent though.
+However, both versions are equivalent.

 ## Initialization

 The initialization of `OverlayScrollbars` is explicit _per element_.
-Only the scrollbars of the element the plugin was initialized on will be changed.
-Scrollbars of child elements will remain unchanged unless the plugin is also initialized on them.
+Only the scrollbars of the element on which the plugin is initialized will be changed.
+Scrollbars of child elements will remain unchanged unless the plugin is initialized on them as well.

 You can initialize either directly with an `Element` or with an `Object` where you have more control over the initialization process.